joppuyo/WordPress-Simple-History/_posts/2014-09-06-progress-status-11-loggers-available.md

 ---
 layout: post
-title: Progress status
+title: Progress status: 11 loggers available
 ---

-status progress

 The progress of version 2 is slowly moving forward.
 This week i started to get widget logging going.